amgr294/map-671-final-project-amgr294/README.md

 ![Final symbology](Final_symbology.png)

+Additionally, the original projection was in EPSG: 2926, which I also kept as the final projection because this is the projected coordinate system in feet for the north Washington area.

 ### Map summary

 Key findings from the map include that tree canopy does appear to be loosely correlated with housing cost.
 Parts of west Seattle have a higher tree canopy density and also a higher price per square foot.
 Areas of downtown have less tree canopy and a lower price per square foot despite being in the downtown cooridor.
 This initial analysis provides a start in determining the relationship between housing price and tree canopy density and would need additional analyses to determine a statistical relationship.